Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 [3][Explanation 1 to Rule 43

-For rule 42 and this rule, aggregate value of exempt supplies shall exclude:-
+For the purpose of rule 42 and this rule, aggregate value of exempt supplies shall exclude:-

 [6][(d) the value of supply of Duty Credit Scrips specified in notification No. 35/2017-Central Tax (Rate), dated 13-10-2017.]

-17.2 Determination of eligible common ITC on inward supplies used for business and for Taxable, zero rated and exempt supplies
+17.2 Determination of eligible common ITC on input and input services

 Section 17(6)